-Chalkology Inks were designed for projects that you wish to be more permanent, but you do have to follow some ink tips for successful heat setting to make it last the test of time.
-With over 23 ink colors to choose from, it’s hard not to want to create projects that will stick around for awhile.
+Chalkology Inks were designed for projects that you wish to be more permanent, but you do have to follow ink tips for successful heat setting to make it last the test of time on fabric or other materials.
+With over 24 ink colors to choose from, it’s hard not to want to create projects that will stick around for awhile.

 Make your masterpiece last by heat setting your Chalkology Ink project after creating your design.
 Heat activates the pigments, bonding them to your surface.